200percentmicky/chadmusic/docs/configuration/env_variables.md

 !!! info

     An address with a prefix size of `/64` is recommended, and is usually the most common address assigned by many hosting providers.

+### PROXY

+The URL or IP address used to connect to a proxy server.

 ## Sharding
 These fields are used to enable sharding support for your bot.